deislabs/duffle-bag/README.md

 # Creating an installer

-The easiest way to create an installer from this template is to use the duffle-cost extension for VS Code.
+The easiest way to create an installer from this template is to use the [duffle-coat](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.duffle-coat) extension for VS Code.
 Right-click a bundle and choose `Generate Self-Installer`.

 To hand author an installer, copy the templatem and copy your bundle (`bundle.json`,